Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 … → 5/2/21 → 5/1/21 → 4/30/21 → 1/5/21 → 1/6/21 → …
 ```

-This bug can be fixed [in the browser](https://steamcommunity.com/my/inventoryhistory/) by searching for history within the gap.
-You can use Steam's "Jump to date" feature, or try setting the `start_time` parameter yourself.
+This bug can be addressed by searching for history within the gap.
+You can use the in-browser "Jump to date" feature, or try setting the `start_time` parameter yourself.
 It may take several attempts to find a value for `start_time` that causes the missing history to re-appear.

 If you search at date `x` and find missing history there, then history older than `x` should also re-appear, but history newer than `x` might not.
-Looking at the previous example and assuming there's history between `4/28/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear, and some of the missing history may also show up right before `3/14/21`:
+Looking at the previous example and assuming there's history between `4/30/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear, and some of the missing history may also show up right before `3/14/21`:

 ```
 … → 5/2/21 → 5/1/21 → 4/30/21 → 3/13/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/6/21 → …